israel-dryer/Steam-Game-Review-Scraper/README.md

 # Steam-Game-Review-Scraper
  Extract reviews and user info for any game on Steam.
+(Unless you really just want to scrape this data... you are better of just using the API, which I didn't know about when I wrote this code) >> https://github.com/woctezuma/download-steam-reviews.

 ## Requirements
 You'll need to install the following libraries before beginning this project: